WGN 9: 'My Jihad' ad campaign launches on CTA buses

 A controversial new ad campaign is launching in Chicago.
-It’s called “My Jihad” and the ads are circulating on Chicago buses.
-It’s an effort from The Chicago office of the Council on American Islamic Relations (CAIR-Chicago).
+It's called "My Jihad" and the ads are circulating on Chicago buses.
+It's an effort from The Chicago office of the Council on American Islamic Relations (CAIR-Chicago).
 Please click here to see the video of this WGN 9 report

 The "My Jihad" campaign was founded by Executive Director Ahmed Rehab.